joelverhagen/joelverhagen.com/_posts/2020-12-30-distributed-scan-of-azure-tables.md

 The blue nodes are prefix queries.
 The beige nodes are partition key queries.
 The green nodes are result sets. `PK` is short for `PartitionKey` and `RK` is short for `RowKey`.

+We've essentially constructed a trie from an unknown data set, right?

 In English, consider the following flow of logic: